Bishop's Cleeve Primary Academy

 Interventions

-All GLA Schools use carefully chosen interventions to support pupils’ positive social, emotional and mental health development.
-Within BCPA we see pupils with a wide range of needs ranging from bereavement to social issues.
+] Within BCPA we see pupils with a wide range of needs ranging from bereavement to social issues.
 Here in the Pastoral Room, we understand the vast impact these additional needs can have on not only academics but life too.
 To support this we have developed expertise in a range of interventions to help.

 The interventions offered have been tried and tested and are proven to show a positive impact for the children we support.
 Interventions have a number of benefits: